marschall-lab/gaftools/README.md

 conda activate gaftools-dev
 pip install -e .
 ```

-In order to use gaftools, the virtual environment has to be activated with `source venv/bin/activate`.

 #### Executing Test Cases
 To execute all the tests (collected in `tests`) run